Dimock, PA: "Ground Zero" In The Fight Over Fracking

 In May, 2016 a federal public health report on Dimock’s much-publicized water woes found threatening levels of chemicals in 27 private water wells, and explosive levels of methane in 17 private water wells during a six-month period in 2012.
 The results were based on the samples taken in 2012, while a moratorium on hydraulic fracturing in the area was in place.
 The analysis was conducted by the Agency for Toxic Substances and Disease Registry, and did not address the origin of the contamination, or whether gas drilling was or was not the cause.
 The chemicals include cancer-causing levels of arsenic in 13 wells.
 Other substances include potentially toxic levels of cadmium, copper, iron, lead, lithium, manganese, potassium, sodium and 4-chlorophenyl phenyl ether.

 Of the original 15 families who filed a federal lawsuit, all but two settled with the company in 2012.
 On March 10, 2016 a federal jury found Cabot Oil and Gas negligent for polluting their water wells and awarded the two families a total of $4.24 million.
-Cabot says it will appeal the ruling.
+In March 2017 a federal judge vacated the award, saying the it bore little or no relationship to the evidence presented at the 2016 trial.
+In September 2017, the two families settled for an undisclosed amount.

 To read more on the EPA’s investigation in Dimock, click here: http://www.epa.gov/aboutepa/states/pa.html